ahmadi70/devops-final-project/README.md

 ## 4. Deploying to Kubernetes

-In this step to apply all the manifests, will be done automatically  through `ci-cd.yaml` o AWS EKS
+In this step to apply all the manifests, will be done automatically  through `ci-cd.yaml` on AWS EKS

 ```sh
 kubectl apply -f kubernetes/